The Investor’s Guide to NFTs

 2) Curated Marketplaces: On this type of NFT marketplace, not just anyone can list an NFT; creators have to go through a screening process.
 This means fewer listings, but higher quality.

 The biggest player here is SuperRare, whose RARE token at least has clear tokenomics.
 One billion RARE will be minted, with about a quarter of those going to partners and investors.
-SuperRare is still very new and unproven, so this would be a highly speculative investment.
+SuperRare is still unproven, so this is a highly speculative investment.

 3) Proprietary Marketplaces: These are marketplaces that sell only their own NFTs.
 For example: